 - No need to use gelatin or agar-agar and usually there is no need for added sweetness.
 If the mangoes are sour, a little bit of sweetener (Agave Syrup) is required.

-- The most delicious dessert based on coconut milk and mango pulp.
+- The most delicious dessert is based on coconut milk and mango pulp.

 - Can be stored in the refrigerator for up to 4 days.

-When I made this dessert for my guests, they became a huge fan and wouldn't stop complimenting me.
+When I made this dessert for my guests, they became huge fans and wouldn't stop complimenting me.
 Kids especially will fall love in with this vegan mango mousse.

-If you like really enjoy Mousse, check out my recipes for Papaya Mousse and Chocolate Mousse.
+If you like really enjoy Mousse, check out my recipes for Papaya Mousse and Vegan Avocado Mousse.
 If you are a mango lover, check other mango recipes here.

 Check out other recipes